 Coverage for personal and advertising injury protects your financial services business when you cause specific types of non-physical injury to another person or business’ reputation.
 This covers intentional acts that can have unintended consequences.
 Coverage includes false arrest, malicious prosecution, wrongful entry, wrongful eviction, publications that violate personal privacy, libel, slander, and copyright infringement.

-For example, if your company mistakenly publishes a piece of libelous information about a competing business on social media believing it to be true, your insurance would cover a resulting lawsuit.
+Example: Your tax preparation business mistakenly publishes a piece of libelous information about a competing business on social media, believing it to be true.
+Your general liability insurance would cover any resulting lawsuit.

 General liability insurance policies have several common exclusions that you should note.
 Your business property is generally excluded from these policies.
 This is because liability insurance covers damage to other people’s property only.
 Any liability that arises out of your practice as a financial professional is also excluded, as they can be covered by a professional liability policy.
 Other acts that are not covered by general liability insurance include: